Sam Yorty: Mayoralty

 In 1965, Yorty was reelected over Democratic Congressman James Roosevelt, son of the late President Franklin D. Roosevelt.
 Roosevelt's campaign put up hundreds of billboards, handed out bales of bumper stickers and buttons, appeared often on television with 15-minute and half-hour shows, and was featured in so many other spots that his large presence in electronic media was criticized.
 Roosevelt's campaign cost around $450,000, but Yorty spent less than half that amount.
 Roosevelt called Yorty a stooge of Democrat Jesse "Big Daddy" Unruh, the controversial California Assembly speaker.
 He attacked Yorty's membership in a segregated private club and repeatedly criticized Yorty for having a bad temper.
 The often-irascible Yorty held his temper throughout the campaign, seeming almost cool in contrast to Roosevelt.
 He pointed to the fact that he had cut city taxes, streamlined city government and improved garbage pickups.
 He outpolled Roosevelt 392,775 (57.9 percent) to 247,313 (36.5 percent), with the remainder of votes going to six other candidates on the ballot.

 Although Yorty was the first mayor to have a female deputy, Marion W. La Follette, and the first to have a racially integrated staff, his appeal did not extend to most of the city's large African-American population.

 Community frustrations with high unemployment and racism motivated the Watts Riots of August 11–17, 1965.
-Yorty's administration was criticized for failing to cooperate with efforts to improve conditions in neighborhoods such as Watts; the United States Civil Rights Commission condemned Yorty for alleged insensitive towards racial minorities and "gross negligence" towards the African-American majority Watts neighborhood.
+Yorty's administration was criticized for failing to cooperate with efforts to improve conditions in neighborhoods such as Watts; the United States Civil Rights Commission condemned Yorty for alleged insensitivity towards racial minorities and "gross negligence" towards the African-American majority Watts neighborhood.
 Not long after this, Yorty categorically rejected any criticism of the city's police or fire departments, and blamed other leaders raising false hopes in communities such as Watts and of action by Communist agitators for having motivated the riots.
 In August 1966, Yorty's reputation faced further harm when liberal United States Senators Abraham Ribicoff and Robert F. Kennedy heavily criticized Yorty for his administration's treatment of the Watts neighborhood.

 After the riots, Yorty challenged incumbent Democratic Governor Edmund G. (Pat) Brown in the 1966 gubernatorial primary.
 He received 981,088 votes (37.6%) to Brown's 1,355,262 (51.9).
 Yorty's politics shifted toward the right.
 This change became evident when he joined the election-night celebration of Brown's successful opponent, Ronald W. Reagan.
 Yorty went to Vietnam to support the American troops and was thereafter dubbed "Saigon Sam" by his liberal opponents.